-- I set my aperture and ISO to ensure that everything in the image was sharply in focus.
-I was careful to capture the photo at the lowest possible ISO to keep the noise level to a minimum.
+- First, I set my aperture and ISO to ensure that everything in the image was sharply in focus.
+Moreover, I was careful to capture the photo at the lowest possible ISO.
+This is to keep the noise level to a minimum.

-- I payed close attention to my camera’s meter and my histogram so that I could determine where and how to set my bracketing range to capture all the details in the shadows and highlights.
+- Next, I paid close attention to my camera’s meter and histogram so that I could determine where and how to set my bracketing range to capture all the details in the shadows and highlights.

 If you’d like to learn how you can be confident when it comes to bracketing images, we have a brand new course just for you.
-Bracketing Exposed, the first course in our Apprentice Series, will walk you through a simple, non-technical workflow to help you to determine the exact bracketing range needed to capture all the details in your image using your camera’s meter and histogram.
-This course is a perfect supplement for those who have mastered using histograms to determine proper exposure.
+Bracketing Exposed Landscape Photography Tutorial will walk you through a simple, non-technical workflow to help you to determine the exact bracketing range needed to capture all the details in your image using your camera’s meter and histogram.
+This course is a perfect supplement for those who have mastered using histograms in photography to determine proper camera exposure.
 It will show you when you can get away without bracketing and it will explain when manual bracketing is a better choice than your camera’s automated bracketing options.